Octaeteris

 The octaeteris, also known as oktaeteris, was noted by Cleostratus in ancient Greece as a 2 923 1/2 day cycle.
 The octaeteris is the calendar used for the Olympic games; if one Olympiad was 50 months long, the next would be 49 lunar months long.
 This octaeteris calendar is used for the Olympic dial of the Antikythera mechanism, to determine the time of the Olympic games and other Greek festivities.

-The 8 year short lunisolar cycle was probably known to many ancient cultures.
-The mathematical proportions of the octaeteris cycles were The Three Kings panel also contains more accurate ratios, ratios related to other planets, and apparent astronomical symbolism.